maayane/PhotoFit/README.md

   <img src="./test/result_fit_sed_mat/day_1.359/fit_result_FLux.pdf" width="350">
 </p>

-The results of the interpolation (see step 1. of [How does PhotoFit work](docs/CONTRIBUTING.md)) are shown
+The results of the interpolation (see step 1. of [How does PhotoFit work](https://github.com/maayane/PhotoFit/blob/master/README.md#how-does-photofit-work)) are shown in a directory defined in your `params.py` file.
 ### Visualize the evolution of R and T

 ### Visualize the evolution of L